Wintus/Wikipedia-Blame/README.md

 2. **Action Execution (`search.ts`):**
 	- The `searchAction` function receives form data and the previous state.
 	- It validates input and fetches the Wikipedia page ID using `fetchPageId` (`MediaWikiAPIs.ts`).
 	- It initiates fetching revision IDs using the `fetchAllRevisions` async generator (`MediaWikiAPIs.ts`), optionally passing an `uptoRevId` to limit the search range based on form input.
+	- `fetchAllRevisions` implements basic caching using the `maxage` parameter in the API request.
 	- It calls `genFindMap` (`async-generator.ts`), passing the revision generator and a predicate to check for the target text.
 3. **Search Algorithm (`async-generator.ts`):**
 	- `genFindMap` consumes revisions from the generator.